Braves vs. Cubs Player Props Betting Odds

 Olson Stats

-- Olson heads into this game looking to extend his three-game hit streak.
-In his last five games he is batting .350 with a double, a home run, four walks and three RBI.
+- Olson enters this game looking to extend his four-game hit streak.
+During his last five outings he is hitting .333 with a double, four walks and two RBI.

 Olson Recent Games